orbitalis-framework/py-busline/README.md

 Given serialized data, we know neither serialization format nor message type.

 In Busline there are **two serializations**: messages serialization and events serialization.
+During events serialization, message serialization methods provided by you (or by us) are used.

-`EventRegistry` is a _singleton_ which helps system to retrieve right class type to instance message objects.
+`EventRegistry` is a _singleton_ which helps system to retrieve right class type to instantiate message objects during deserialization.
 In particular, it stores associations `message_type => Type[Message]`.

-`RegistryPassthroughEvent` represents the utility model which should be serialized by publishers based on related eventbus and deserialized by subscribers.
+`RegistryPassthroughEvent` represents the utility data model which should be serialized by publishers based on related eventbus and deserialized by subscribers.
 In addiction, it works together with `EventRegistry` to restore message class based on bytes.

 Following class fields: